narun4sk/silly_chatbot/README.md

 Please use `@tellme` prefix with all the input.

-To see available Bot commads type:
+To see available Bot commads please type:

 ```
 @tellme help
 ```

-To see available Bots type:
+To see Bot list:

 ```
 @tellme list